Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Discussion

 In \Cref{sub:eval:sota_nn}, we demonstrate that multi-tangent forward gradients can train residual networks and vision transformers, achieving significantly improved performance by using more tangents.
 Nonetheless, a considerable gap to the true gradient $\nabla f$ remains.
 Combining multi-tangent forward gradients with better tangent sampling holds great promise for further improving these results.

 \paragraph*{Answer to \labelcref{rq:tradeoff}: Additional tangents are a trade-off between accuracy and compute.}

 As discussed in \Cref{sub:complexity}, the time complexity of forward gradients scales linearly with the number of tangents.
 From a theoretical perspective, we thus expect using any more than two tangents to result in a longer runtime than backpropagation.
 In practice, the more advantageous memory-access patterns of forward passes may allow an optimized implementation to compete with backpropagation, even for small $k>2$.
 Yet, scaling $k$ to $\Ocal(n)$ for large networks is unlikely to be feasible.
 However, our findings show that it is not necessary to scale $k$ up to $n$; even a few additional tangents can significantly enhance results.
+Optimizing the forward gradient implementation and measuring the wall-clock time with varying $k$ compared to backpropagation are important aspects to address in future work.

 \paragraph*{Outlook and Future Work}